Funds are used to purchase specialized equipment for children with disabilities to assist with the everyday tasks that others may take for granted.

 Applications may be made to fund equipment such as, but not limited to -

-Mobility Devices: wheelchairs, elevating seats, tilt systems, walkers, strollers, overhead lift systems, vehicle lifts, tie downs, lift chairs, platform lifts, porch lifts, ramps, standing frames, hospital beds, car seats, adapted bicycles, accessible vehicles
+Mobility Devices: wheelchairs, elevating seats, tilt systems, walkers, strollers, overhead lift systems, vehicle lifts, tie downs, platform lifts, porch lifts, ramps, standing frames, car seats, adapted bicycles, accessible vehicles, etc.

 Areas of Non Support: